 Certain Sports or Occupations

 Certain sports put more strain on your knees than others.
-Activities like contact sports, such as basketball, which involve jumps and pivots, court games with sudden stops and running, all increase your risk of knee injuries.
-Occupations like construction and farming, which involve repetitive strain on the knees, can also heighten the likelihood of knee pain.
+Activities such as contact sports, for example basketball, which involves jumps and pivots, as well as court games with sudden stops and running, all increase your risk of knee injuries.
+Occupations like construction and farming involving repetitive strain on the knees can also heighten the likelihood of knee pain.

 Knee Pain Due to Injuries